gildas-lormeau/zip.js/docs/interfaces/ZipWriterConstructorOptions.md

 `true` to use Zip64 to store the entry.

 `zip64` is automatically set to `true` when necessary (e.g. compressed data larger than 4GB or with unknown size).
+An entry of unknown size is stored with Zip64 in its local header, because the size of the data descriptor must be chosen before writing the data.
+Its central directory record drops Zip64 when the actual sizes fit in 32 bits.

 #### Default Value